usnistgov/asbestos/README.md

 this on each submodule.
 This procedure is not necessary if you are only going to reference/build the project but it is critical if you are going to commit.

-Commits from IntelliJ will naturally go to the correct repository
+Commit/push from IntelliJ will naturally go to the correct repository

 If this is the first time running on this box in development